United says it will drop widely scorned ticket-change fees

 “When we hear from customers about where we can improve, getting rid of fees is often the top request,” United CEO Scott Kirby said in a video posted Sunday.

 United's move will put pressure on American Airlines and Delta Air Lines to drop their change fees, also $200 on domestic travel.
-Delta noted that it has waived change fees for travel affected by the virus through the year's end.
-American did not immediately respond to a request for comment.
+Delta and American said they are waiving change fees for travel affected by the virus through the year's end.
 Southwest Airlines does not charge change fees, a policy which its CEO says has helped it gain more business.

 United said that it eliminated change fees for people who buy a standard or premium economy ticket for U.S. travel.